r0qs/solidity-fuzzing/tools/ossfuzz/README.md

     --optimizer-cleanup-sequence "<cleanup from tout.seq>"
    ```

+   If the sequences are not given, the default sequences are used

 3. Check the terminal output.
 The tool prints per-configuration details
    (bytecode, status, logs, storage) followed by a differential comparison
    section: